Verifying Pufferfish Privacy in Hidden Markov Models: Pufferfish Privacy Verification

-The HMM can be modeled by ourselves according to the mechanism $\calM$.
-The modeling intuition is to use states and transitions to model the operations in the mechanism $\calM$, set target initial distribution pairs according to prior knowledge $\bbfD$ and discriminative secrets $\bbfS_{\textmd{pairs}}$, and set target outputs as observations in states.
-Then the goal turns into checking whether the probabilities under the same observation sequence are mathematically similar (i.e. differ by at most the multiplicative factor $e^{\epsilon}$), for every distribution pair and every observation sequence.
+The modeling intuition for $H$ is to use states and transitions to model the data sets and operations in the mechanism $\calM$, obtain initial distribution pairs according to prior knowledge $\bbfD$ and discriminative secrets $\bbfS_{\textmd{pairs}}$, and set outputs as observations in states.
+Then the goal turns into checking whether the probabilities under the same observation sequence are mathematically similar, i.e., differ by at most the multiplicative factor $e^{\epsilon}$, for every distribution pair and every observation sequence.
 Therefore, our task is to find the observation sequence and distribution pair that make the observing probabilities differ the most.
-That is, to satisfy pufferfish privacy, for every observation sequence $\overline{\omega}=\omega_1\omega_2\ldots$, secret pair $(s_i, s_j) \in \bbfS_{\textmd{pairs}}$ and $\theta \in \bbfD$, one should have
+That is, in order to satisfy Pufferfish privacy, for every observation sequence $\overline{\omega}=\omega_1\omega_2\ldots$, secret pair $(s_i, s_j) \in \bbfS_{\textmd{pairs}}$ and $\theta \in \bbfD$, one should have

 no more than $0$.
-However, as the theorem we show below, to solve this problem is NP-hard (The proof is in the Appendix).
+However, by showing a reduction from the classic Boolean Satisfiability Problem~\cite{PCT:87:CMDP}, this problem is proved to be NP-hard (in Appendix 1 ):

 \begin{theorem} The Pufferfish verification problem is NP-hard. \end{theorem}